francescoagati/rake-pipeline-requirejs/README.md

       end
     end

-Requires a initialization function in a module file named `main.js`.
-In the above example, `js/main.js`.
+Expects an initialization function in a `main.js` module.
+In the above example, this would be `js/main.js`.

 ## Why not r.js <a name="why"></a>